Mental Health and Dissociative Amnesia

 The first goal of treatment for dissociative amnesia is to relieve symptoms and control any problem behavior.
 Treatment then aims to help the person safely express and process painful memories, develop new coping and life skills, restore functioning, and improve relationships.
 The best treatment approach depends on the individual and the severity of his or her symptoms.
 Treatments may include the following:

-Clinical hypnosis: This is a treatment method that uses intense relaxation, concentration, and focused attention to achieve an altered state of consciousness (awareness), allowing people to explore thoughts, feelings, and memories they may have hidden from their conscious minds.
-The use of hypnosis for fixing dissociative disorders is controversial due to the risk of creating false memories.
+- Clinical hypnosis: This is a treatment method that uses intense relaxation, concentration, and focused attention to achieve an altered state of consciousness (awareness), allowing people to explore thoughts, feelings, and memories they may have hidden from their conscious minds.
+The use of hypnosis for treating dissociative disorders is controversial due to the risk of creating false memories.

 What Is the Outlook for People With Dissociative Amnesia?